Cookie Policy

 Teaching Tools

-This is your students’ first encounter with CCOT in the course—grab a quick refresher with the CCOT One-Pager.
+This is your students’ first encounter with CCOT in the course—grab a quick introduction to this historical thinking skill with our CCOT one-pager.
+External link

 STEP 5